Menomonee (sculpture)

 Menomonee is a public artwork by artist Hilary Goldblatt located on the former Emmber Foods, Inc. grounds on the south side of Milwaukee, Wisconsin, United States.
 The Cor-Ten steel piece is a horizontal constructivist abstract form composed of beams forming angles and open spaces.
-It was created in 1985 and is 4.5' high, 20' long and 4' wide.
+It was created in 1985 and is 4.5 ft high, 20 ft long and 4 ft wide.

 Description

 Menomonee is a Cor-Ten steel horizontal sculpture made up of beams welded at various angles.
-It sits on a concrete base with a plaque that reads MENOMONEE/BY HILARY GOLDBLATT/SPONSORED BY/PECK MEAT PACKING CORP.
-The plaque was installed on October 4, 1985 and is unsigned.
+It sits on a concrete base with a plaque that reads "Menomonee/by Hilary Goldblatt/sponsored By/peck Meat Packing Corp."
+The plaque was installed on October 4, 1985, and is unsigned.
 Goldblatt thought carefully about the Menomonee Valley when conceptualizing this site-specific sculpture.
 She came up with a balanced abstract form that is both open and enclosed, offering the viewer various angles from which it can be appreciated.

 Information

 Once Hilary Goldblatt conceptualized Menomonee she built a maquette and created the full-scale work at Hartbronze, Inc., a foundry that she co-founded.
 The sculpture's ultimate abstract form reflects its meaning.
 "In a 1986 exhibition at the David Barnett Gallery, the artist said: '...Ideally the work should speak for itself.
 I am more interested in discovering my philosophy during the process of working.
 My discoveries, thoughts and statements are recorded in the work.
 Making sculpture is an instrument that I have used for learning to get at truths which also have a universality that others might sense."
 Goldblatt gave the work, which was originally located at the Peck Meat Packing Corp., to Bernie Peck in appreciation for his support.